censys/censys-sdk-typescript/examples/README.md

-# censys-sdk-typescript Examples
+# @censys/platform-sdk Examples

-This directory contains example scripts demonstrating how to use the censys-sdk-typescript SDK.
+This directory contains example scripts demonstrating how to use the @censys/platform-sdk SDK.

 ## Prerequisites